Talhaayubkhan/netflixGPT/README.md

 ## Usage 🔄

 - **Get Movie Suggestions** – Describe a movie concept, and Gemini API will provide recommendations.
+- **Browse Movie Sections** – Movies are displayed in categorized sections with dynamic background videos.
-- **Browse Movie Details** – Click on any movie to view its synopsis, cast, rating, and more.
+- **Explore Movie Details** – Click on any movie card to view its synopsis, cast, rating, and more.

 ---